vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/27_Thanesar_the_pAshupata_Order_and_the_skandapurA.md

 between Ujjayanī and Puṣkara \(initiation of Gārgya\), 4\) Mathurā \(initiation of Mitra\), 5\) Land of the Kurus, 6\) Kanyakubja \(initiation of the Kuru\).
 4

-The major city in the ‘Land of the Kurus’ in the 5th and 6th centuries was Thanesar̥ In his Harṣacarita Bāṇa depicts Thanesar \(Sthāṇvīśvara\) under \(the legendary\) King Puṣyabh¯uti as a country completely devoted to Maheśvara.5
+The major city in the ‘Land of the Kurus’ in the 5th and 6th centuries was Thanesar̥ In his Harṣacarita Bāṇa depicts Thanesar \(Sthāṇvīśvara\) under \(the legendary\) King Puṣyabhūti as a country completely devoted to Maheśvara.5

 It is therefore not impossible, at least it is suggested by the Skandapurāṇa, that